Over the last couple of years, ecommerce business owners have seen their fair share of shipping and delivery woes.

-- Easier communication between fulfillment and customer support team.
+- Easier communication between fulfillment and customer support.

 - You’ll spend less time on growing your business.

-- You might not have as much knowledge about shipping and logistics compared to a specialist company.
+- You might not have as much knowledge about shipping and logistics as a specialist company.

-2. Outsource shipping and fulfillment with a third-party logistics provider (3PL)
+4. Outsource shipping and fulfillment to a third party.

 Increased order volume comes with added costs.
 Instead of devoting a lot of time and money to making your facility and team ready for the holiday rush, outsourcing surplus stock to a fulfillment company may be the best option.
-Consider outsourcing your fulfillment services to a third party (3PL).
+Consider outsourcing your fulfillment services to a 3PL.